 After you’ve planned for the future, you need to focus on the present.
 And the best way to focus on the present is to control your calendar.
 That means being ruthless about how you spend your time – who you meet with, where you go, and what you have meetings about.
 You should not attend meetings if there isn’t a clear purpose and desired outcome for the meeting.
 This has two benefits.
 First, it allows you to focus your time on what’s most important, not just urgent, and second, it sets an excellent example for your team.
 It shows your team that every person’s time is valuable, so don’t waste yours or anyone else’s time.
 Time is one of your most precious resources, so treat it accordingly.

-Focus also means, once you’ve identified what needs to be done, focus your time and resources solely on that.
-Always ask yourself, will what I’m doing now help me make progress on my current goal?
+Focus also means, once you’ve identified what needs to be done, focus your time and resources solely on that so that you can deliver results.
+Always ask yourself, will what I’m doing now help me make progress and achieve my current goal?
 If the answer is ever ‘No’, then stop doing it.
 Distractions are your worst enemy.
 Stay laser focused and make sure your team does as well.

 5. Trust your gut.